feltnerm/uwponopoly/doc/scenarios/use_cases_and_scenarios.md

 2. Current Player starts game with custom settings.
     1. The game loads a form the user can use to manipulate the variables and settings of the game.
     2. The player selects the number and type of players.
-    3. THe game begins with the user's and computer's tokens on the 'Start' ActionSpace and the dice control is given to the user.
+    3. The game begins with the user's and computer's tokens on the 'Start' ActionSpace and the dice control is given to the user.

 #D. Use Special Card